acliufan/aquariusQzone/README.md

 we-chat:13772019579

-I look forward to your call and exchanges and study.
+I am looking forward to your call and exchanges and study.